-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your child return to your doctor’s office at the right time if your child needs a second dose of the vaccine.
 Be sure to notify your doctor of any side effects that occur after you or your child receive this vaccine.

-This vaccine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, swelling of the tongue and throat, or troubled breathing after you get the injection.
+This vaccine may cause a serious allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the injection.

-Children who have received a certain brand of the influenza vaccine (Afluria®) have developed a fever and in some cases a fever with seizures.
+Children who have received a certain brand of the influenza vaccine (Afluria®, Afluria® Quadrivalent) have developed a fever and in some cases a fever with seizures.
 Talk with your doctor if you have concerns about this.

-If you are very sick and have a high fever, you will probably need to wait until you are well before your receive this vaccine.
+If you are very sick and have a high fever, you will probably need to wait until you are well before you receive this vaccine.

-Influenza virus vaccine may not protect everyone who receives the vaccine.
-Also, this vaccine will not treat flu symptoms if you already have the virus.
+Influenza virus vaccine may not protect everyone who receives it.
+It will not also treat flu symptoms if you already have the virus.

-The tip cap of the prefilled syringe for certain brands of the injection (Agriflu®, Fluarix®, Flucelvax®, Fluvirin®, Fluzone®, Fluzone® High-Dose) contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
+The tip cap of the prefilled syringe for certain brands of the injection (Agriflu®, Flucelvax®, Fluvirin®, Fluzone®, Fluzone® High-Dose) contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you or your child have a latex allergy before you receive this vaccine.

 Make sure your doctor knows if you or your child are using a medicine or treatment that weakens your immune system, such as a steroid, radiation, or cancer treatment.
-This vaccine may not work as well if you are also using these medicines.
+This vaccine may not work as well if you are also using these treatments.
 Your doctor may still want you to get the vaccine because it can give you some protection.